Andy-Jensen/board-game-project/README.md

 * Prep the data for modeling:
     * Split data into X and y train
-    * Scale all numeric data excluding target variables:
-        * MinMaxScalar() was used to scale data

 * Develop a model to predict if a board game will rank in the top 10% or not
-   * Classification models will be used to predict rank
+   * Classification models will be used to predict rank:
        * Decision Tree
        * Random Forest
        * KNN
-       *
+       * Logistic Regression
    * Evaluate models on train and validate data
    * Select the best model based on accuracy
    * Test the best model on test data